Skip to content

 — Edmund Muskie, Former U.S. Secretary of State, Senator & Governor of Maine

-The NEEFC administers the Southeast New England Program (SNEP) Network.
-The SNEP Network provides training and assistance to municipalities, organizations, and tribes to advance stormwater and watershed management, ecological restoration, and climate resilience in Rhode Island and Massachusetts.
-The network is committed to building capacity in conjunction with EPA’s Southeast New England Program within EPA Region 1.
+The NEEFC hosts the Southeast New England Program (SNEP) Network.
+The SNEP Network provides training and assistance to municipalities, organizations, and Tribes to advance stormwater and watershed management, ecological restoration, and climate resilience in Rhode Island and Massachusetts.
+The Network’s mission is to meet communities where they are at, and advance their critical climate resilience projects to the funding and financing phase.

 As part of the Environmental Finance Center Network (EFCN), the NEEFC is one of 10 regional centers supported by the U.S. Environmental Protection Agency.
 Together the EFCN is a collaborative of university-based organizations working to create innovative solutions to the difficult how-to-pay issues of environmental protection and improvement.